MarcLafon/MarcLafon.github.io/_posts/2021-06-17-double-descent-4.md

 ## Conclusion

-From a statistical learning point of view, deep learning is a challenging setting to study and some recent empirical successes are not yet well understood.
+From a statistical learning point of view, deep learning is a challenging setting to study, and some recent empirical successes are not yet well understood.
 The double descent phenomenon, arising from well-chosen inductive biases in the over-parameterized regime, has been studied in linear settings <d-cite key="Belkin2019"></d-cite> and observed with deep